mmbman/Katagiri/1985-06-22-Introduction-to-Buddhism.md

 <a href="https://www.mnzencenter.org/the-dainin-katagiri-audio-archive/introduction-to-buddhism" target="_blank">Listen to this talk on mnzencenter.org</a>
 </p>

-*(Transcriber’s Note: In this talk, Katagiri Roshi often says “the Buddhist faith,” so one might assume he is discussing “faith” in the sense of “a system of religious belief.”
-But what he is actually talking about is the meaning of faith within Buddhism – so it seems likely that he is simply adding an extraneous “the” to “Buddhist faith”.
-I have omitted the “the” in some cases.)*
+(*Transcriber’s Note:* In this talk, Katagiri Roshi often says “the Buddhist faith,” so one might assume he is discussing “faith” in the sense of “a system of religious belief.”
+But what he is actually talking about is the meaning of faith within Buddhism – so it seems likely that he is simply adding an extraneous “the” to “Buddhist faith.”
+I have omitted the “the” in most cases.
+However, “the Buddhist faith” might also work in some cases.)

 #### 0:00